autocrypt/autocrypt/doc/multi-device.rst

     From: alice@example.net
     To: alice@example

-An INBOME-aware MUA scans the incoming mail for a message with this INBOME header and prompts the user for their backup code if it finds it.
+INBOME-aware MUAs communicated via a shared mail store by storing messages with these INBOME header and prompts the user for their backup code if it finds it.

 Note that this mechanism doesn't require both devices to be accessible simultaneously.